Skip to main content

 2. Add milk.
 Leave a half inch to an inch of room at the top.
 If you want a thicker kefir, add a little cream.
 The more cream you add, the thicker your kefir will be.

 3. Cover the jar with a muslin cloth and set it out on the counter (or in a cupboard — NOT in the fridge!) for anywhere from 24 hours to few days.
 The kefir grains will culture the milk.
-It cultures faster in a warm kitchen than a cool one.
+It cultures faster in a warm kitchen than a cool one (important especially in the winter).
 You will know when it’s ready because it will start to look thick and clumpy.
 The longer you leave it out, the more tangy and cultured it will become.
 If it separates into a clear liquid and clumps, it’s REALLY ready.
 Please note that first batch might take up to few days as grains need to settle down.

 4. When it’s ready, pour the kefir out into a strainer set on top of a glass Pyrex measuring cup or a glass bowl or mason jar.